What Is GABA & How Do You Maintain Healthy Levels?

 GABA is the main inhibitory neurotransmitter produced in the body.
 That means it blocks certain signals in the central nervous system to counter the excessive neural "excitement" that can lead to mental and physical health problems.

 Abnormally low GABA levels2 have been implicated in a number of undesirable life-disrupting conditions and disorders.

 The good news: Research reveals that when you optimize GABA levels and activity, you support mood, focus, sleep, and more.

 Although most of the research examines the effects of GABA supplementation on various health outcomes, you can also optimize GABA levels via lifestyle changes (outlined in detail in the following section).

 GABA for sleep.

-In a recent study, participants who took 100 mg of a natural form of GABA (PharmaGABA) before bed fell asleep faster and had better quality sleep after one week of supplementation.*
+In a recent study5, participants who took 100 milligrams of a natural form of GABA (PharmaGABA) before bed fell asleep faster and had better quality sleep after one week of supplementation.

 Additionally, supplementation with magnesium, which is a GABA agonist (i.e., a substance that binds to GABA receptors and activates them the same as GABA would, explains Ruhoy), has been shown to support sleep quality.

 GABA for stress and anxious thoughts.